 Absolutely: all your contacts are backed up automatically and continuously … and you can restore from whatever point in time you like.
 Here’s how: you can simply roll back your contacts to exactly the way they were before, using the Restore Contacts command from the More menu in Google Contacts: you can roll back 10 minutes, an hour, or days… your choice.

-Do consider that you may wish to have each collaborator do the same from the same time point … as you may not want CoContacts to dutifully give you more recent data in shared groups from the collaborators who have not rolled back … depends on why you wished to roll back.
+Do consider that you may wish to have each collaborator do the same from the same time point … as you may not want CoContacts to dutifully give you more recent data in shared labels from the collaborators who have not rolled back … depends on why you wished to roll back.

 Our proprietary syncing algorithm doesn’t require us to store any of your contact data on our servers: all your contacts remain on Google’s servers all the time.
 And we never require or store any of your Google or Gmail passwords either.
 Bits of your data temporarily flow in and out of our system as we sync, and we use full encryption during that process.
 We do keep some of your contact data on our servers as a temporary cache during the syncing process simply to speed things up.
 If you ever decide to stop using CoContacts, your data will disappear from our servers as soon as our temporary cache expires.
 Furthermore, we never mine data and never will.

 Should you require a more robust or technical description of our secure infrastructure, please contact us.

 We have never had a known security breach since Day 0.

 Q. What happens to my contacts if I decide that CoContacts is not for me?

 Easy: CoContacts does not use any sort of proprietary method to store your contacts, and so if you ever decide to stop using CoContacts, your contacts will go back to working exactly as they did before you started using CoContacts.
 And any contacts you added or changes you made while using CoContacts will stick.
 You won’t lose any information, nor have complicated your situation in any manner.